mirstack/ufwd/README.md

 code.
 You can run the tests at any time with standard `go test` tool:

     $ go test .

+### Releasing

+To build a new release use bundled make target called `pack`:

+    $ make pack

+It will wrap the binary and other needed files into a zip archive and save it to `pkg/ufwd-x.y.z-{os}-{arch}.zip`.

 ## Contribute